 Movies Directed by Joel and Ethan Coen (in alphabetical order)

 Inside Llewyn Davis begins with its titular character (played by Oscar Isaac), a folk singer in 1961 Greenwich Village, wrapping up a gig at a small venue.
-After he finishes his lovely take on a rather mundane old folk tune, he's told to go outside where a "friend" is waiting.
-This "friend" turns out to be a mysterious stranger in… read more!
+After he finishes his lovely take on a mundane old folk tune, he's told to go outside where a "friend" is waiting.
+This "friend" turns out to be a mysterious stranger in a… read more!

-The least typical of the Coen Brothers' output, owing to the unusual participation of another producer (blandmeister Brian Grazer, responsible for producing Ron Howard's endless output of unmemorable, financially successful pictures) and no less than three other screenwriters (all hacks, judging by their filmographies), Intolerable Cruelty is thus their least satisfying.
-One gets the feeling that, after nine wholly idiosyncratic… read more!
+The least typical of the Coen Brothers' output, owing to the unusual participation of another producer (blandmeister Brian Grazer, responsible for Ron Howard's unmemorable, financially successful pictures) and no less than three other screenwriters (all hacks, judging by their filmographies), Intolerable Cruelty is thus their least satisfying.
+One gets the feeling that, after nine wholly idiosyncratic films, the Coens decided… read more!

 The Coen Brothers play it (comparatively) straight this time around, with a somber black and white noir about a nondescript barber named Ed (Billy Bob Thornton) living in a small California town in 1949, who decides to take a chance in life by investing in a get-rich-quick scheme involving the burgeoning dry cleaning industry.
 In order to raise the capital… read more!